Glad To Meet You. I'm Chandler Stevens.

 Why waste that?

-I ended up writing for some of the leaders in the world of fitness and movement.
+I ended up sharing my work with some of the leaders in the world of fitness and movement.

 I shared a new way of practicing, blending the evolutionary lens of human movement with the principles I learned from somatic education.